 Company

 Establishment

 Employer or employer's representative who has handled the dispute in the workplace

 Position of the employer's representative within the company

 Telephone

 Email address

 Employee affected by the dispute

 Employee's job at the company

 Telephone

 Email address

-The employee was represented by the shop steward/chief shop steward during negotilations
+The employee was represented by the shop steward/chief shop steward during negotiations

 Telephone

 Email address

 Subject of the dispute

+Local populations on the dispute wave hold on

 Local negotiations on the dispute were held on20

 Negotiators

-In regard to the dispute, the following have been contacted:

-Service Union United PAM
+In regard to the dispute, the following have been contacted: Finnish Commerce Federation Service Union United PAM

 The parties have held local negotiations concerning the dispute.
 No consensus has been reached to resolve the dispute.
 For this reason, the decision has been taken to refer the matter to the labour market organisations for negotiation.

 Jointly agreed course of events.
-The related documents are appended to this memorandum.
+The related documents are appended to this memora andum.
 Employee's demand (if necessary, a separate document can be appended).
-Employee's grounds for the demand (sections of the collective agreement/legal provisi ions).
-Employer's response and grounds (sections of the collective agreement/legal provision ns.
-If necessary, a separate document can be appended).
+Employee's grounds for the demand (sections of the collective agreement/legal provis rione) Employee's grounds for the demand (sections of the conective agreementinegal provis NU15).
+Employer's response and grounds (sections of the collective agreement/legal provisio ns. ir necessary, a separate document can be appended).
 Place Date Signature of the employer/employer's representative and name in block letters Signature of the employee/employee's representative and name in block letters Name in block letters Name in block letters This memorandum has been drawn up in two identical copies.
-The employer shall send one copy to the Federation of Finnish Commerce and the employee shall send the other copy to Service Union United PAM.
+The employer shall ser nd one copy to the Federation of Finnish Commerce and the employee shall send the other copy to Service Union United PAM.
 Number of appendices: List of appendices